rcplayshorn/Class-Projects/README.md

 # Class-Projects

-Here are some of my class projects from my undergraduate years at Harvard!
+Here are some class projects from my undergraduate years at Harvard!